-- Conduct of business and systems of control; - Prudential regulatory risk management; - Prevention of financial crime and anti money laundering; - Interpretation and application of current rules and regulatory guidance; - Monitoring regulatory developments and supporting regulatory change management programmes; - Managing a compliance related training framework; and - Developing, implementing and overseeing compliance related policies and procedures.
+- Conduct of business and systems of control; - · Prevention of financial crime and anti-money laundering; - Interpretation and application of current rules and regulatory guidance; - Monitoring regulatory developments and supporting regulatory change management programmes; - Managing a compliance related training framework; and - Developing, implementing and overseeing compliance related policies and procedures.

 The structure of the Compliance team is as follows; the Aviva Investors' Chief Compliance Officer reports to Aviva Investors' Chief Risk Officer, and also has a reporting line into the Aviva Group Compliance function.
-Accordingly, the Chief Risk Officer has a dual reporting line into Aviva Investors' Chief Executive Officer and to the Chief Risk Officer for the Aviva Group.
+The Chief Risk Officer has a dual reporting line into Aviva Investors' Chief Executive Officer and to the Chief Risk Officer for the Aviva Group.